VariantEffect/MaveDB/docs/source/data_organization.rst

 The title is displayed at the top of the experiment page, and should be quite brief.

-The short description is displayed in the search results table and should summarize the entry at a high level.
+The short description is displayed in the search results table and should summarize the entry at a high level in one or two sentences.

 The abstract should describe the motivation and approach for the dataset.
 Some MaveDB abstracts include a summary of the results of the related publications but many do not.